RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

 Another example of inclusiveness: All of ChicagoRuby's monthly events are free because we want to include developers regardless of income.
 Expenses for the monthly events are covered by monthly sponsors and revenue from WindyCityRails.

 ###Excluding Others
 I have more experience with racism than any other -ism, so that's what I'll talk about here.
 A mentor of mine raised two questions during a discussion about racism and oppression.

    * Do you want to end all oppression, or just the oppression directed at you?

    * Do you really want to end oppression, or do you simply want to change places with your oppressor?

 When drafting the new code of conduct, I wanted to be sure to treat all groups of people with respect.
 A few decades ago, when I was a young developer for a company in Colorado, I had a confrontation with senior developer, a White man.
-I won't go into details, but I was fairly sure that this was a Black/White issue.
-And I will admit that I treated that White man very badly in retaliation.
+I was certain that this was a Black/White issue.
+I won't go into details, but I will admit that I treated that White man very badly in retaliation.

 Some days later, I walked past my manager's desk, and there was my "nemesis", interacting with my manager (another White man who also happened to be his manager) in the same manner that he had interacted with me.
 That's when I figured out that this guy wasn't a racist, he was just an asshole.

 And, because of the way I had treated him, I was the one guilty of racism.

-In drafting the WindyCityRails code of conduct, it was important to not treat any group better than another.
+In drafting the WindyCityRails code of conduct, it was important to avoid showing favoritism toward any group.
 All groups must be treated with respect, not just my own.

 ###Respect
 I was disturbed by the language in some of the sample codes of conduct.
 It took me awhile to figure out what bothered me.
-And then it hit me: The tone seemed threatening.
-To paraphrase: "Follow these rules or we will kick you out and take away your money."
+And then it hit me: The tone was threatening.
+They seemed to say (paraphrase): "Follow these rules or we will kick you out and take away your money."

 Colleagues don't threaten each other.
+Colleagues treat each other with respect.

 Some may point out that without a method of enforcement, the code has no teeth.
 They're right, there are no teeth.
 However, I don't believe that "teeth" or threats are needed amongst colleagues.
 Colleagues treat each other with respect.

 ###Conclusion
 There you have it… my opinion.
 Can my opinion change?
 Perhaps.
-I have many blind spots, and that is why I am sharing my reasoning here.
+I have many blind spots, and that is why I am sharing my thought process.
 I look forward to hearing your feedback in the comments below or over a cup of coffee.

 By the way, the [WindyCityRails call for proposals](http://www.windycityrails.org) is still open, as of the date of this post.
 If you are doing something exciting with Ruby and/or Rails, please submit a proposal.
 Thanks.